 A tester will then be able to construct and carry out test cases that cover all conceivable situations and circumstances that the system component is supposed to handle after they have access to the amount of technical information that is often only exposed to a developer.

 A white box test is often described in terms of Static Application Security Testing (SAST), which checks source code or binaries and provides feedback about bugs.
-The White box testing process examines a code's inner workings and provides inputs.
+This process examines a code's inner workings and provides inputs.

-Below are the pointers that describe why to perform White box testing.
+Let's discuss the pointers that describe why should you perform white-box testing:

 Therefore, ensuring that crucial systems and components are bug-free is essential.
 And thorough testing is necessary to ensure that a mission-critical system is bug-free.
 Ensure the high-quality performance of your systems through testing.
 Nevertheless, it is an integral and essential approach.